Do you already have a bachelor’s

 Students in the program are advised by the Pre-Health Advisor, take classes along with undergraduate students, and have the option to participate in the Health Professions Evaluation process at SU.
 The HPE is an excellent resource and support to help students prepare for admissions to professional schools.
 HPE includes essay writing workshops, interview skills workshops, committee interviews and an option for committee letters of recommendation for post-baccalaureate students to be sent to the professional schools of their choice.

 Additionally, the Pre-Health Advisor provides guidance in the professional school application process through other workshops, events, and one-one one advising.
-Students are encouraged to attend the Health Professions Graduate School Fair held each spring, to meet with admission representatives from health professions graduate schools.
+Students are encouraged to attend the Healthcare Career Professional School Fair held each spring, to meet with admission representatives from health professions graduate schools.
 Prospective post-baccalaureate students are encouraged to email email@example.com to schedule a meeting with the Pre-Health advisor.

 Post-baccalaureate students are also encouraged to participate in the Pre-Health Club, a Seattle University student organization that coordinates educational, social, and professional development activities for students interested in the health professions